Roxxers/roxbot/README.md

 #### Mid Priority
 - Make the code cleaner so that it isn't eye cancer
 - Move away from using ID's for everything.
 Maybe replace list with dict
-- Admin tools - For commands already in and things like purge a chat
 - On member role assign, welcome member using on_member_update
 - Add check for no channel id when a module is enabled